 The University of Maine at Presque Isle understands that earning a degree is a very valuable endeavor and we are committed to offering you opportunities to offset the costs through our Student Academic Scholarship Program.
 You will be rewarded for your hard work in academic areas.
 The awards below are geared toward traditional students coming right out of high school, and students transferring from other colleges and universities.
 These scholarships are awarded at the time of acceptance.

-The following levels apply to all sutdents—in-state, out-of-state, Canadian and other international students.
+The following levels apply to all students—in-state, out-of-state, Canadian and other international students.

 $5000 – Traditional Students (2 Ways to qualify)